Domestic violence: Substance abuse

 Domestic violence typically co-occurs with alcohol abuse.
 Alcohol use has been reported as a factor by two-thirds of domestic abuse victims.
 Moderate drinkers are more frequently engaged in intimate violence than are light drinkers and abstainers; however, generally it is heavy or binge drinkers who are involved in the most chronic and serious forms of aggression.
-The odds, frequency, and severity of physical attacks are all positively correlated with alcohol use.
+The odds, frequency and severity of physical attacks are all positively correlated with alcohol use.
 In turn, violence decreases after behavioral marital alcoholism treatment.

-Possible link to animal abuse
+Possible link to non-human abuse

-There are studies providing evidence of a link between domestic violence and cruelty to animals.
-A large national survey by the Norwegian Centre for Violence and Traumatic Stress Studies found a "substantial overlap between companion animal abuse and child abuse" and that cruelty to animals "most frequently co-occurred with psychological abuse and less severe forms of physical child abuse," which "resonates with conceptualizations of domestic abuse as an ongoing pattern of psychological abuse and coercive control."
+There are studies providing evidence of a link between domestic violence and cruelty to non-humans.
+A large national survey by the Norwegian Centre for Violence and Traumatic Stress Studies found a "substantial overlap between companion animal abuse and child abuse" and that cruelty to non-humans "most frequently co-occurred with psychological abuse and less severe forms of physical child abuse," which "resonates with conceptualizations of domestic abuse as an ongoing pattern of psychological abuse and coercive control."